"Beauty and the Beast": Art and Climate Change at California’s Grace Hudson Museum

 The exhibit also shows how California native plants were significant in people’s lives throughout history.
 The Pomo people, who made up over 70 politically independent “village-communities” in California’s Sonoma, Mendocino, and Lake Counties, were known in part for their considerable skill in basket weaving, made using native plants of Mendocino County.
 Hudson and her husband had a great interest in Pomoans they came to know, and they learned about their languages, culture, and basketry.

-In addition to the exhibit itself, the Grace Hudson Museum has created several weeks of programming to further highlight the issue of climate change and its impact on the natural world.
+In addition to the exhibit itself, the Grace Hudson Museum created several weeks of programming to further highlight the issue of climate change and its impact on the natural world.
 One talk on a 2018 book called Climate Change, Species Extinction & Citizen Science by Mary Ellen Hannibal, explained the methods everyday people can use to advocate for climate justice.

 Another program illuminated climate change’s impact on pollinators like birds and insects, many of which were captured in photos from the main exhibition.
 An exhibition photo of a rufous hummingbird sipping from a scarlet fritillary flower—one of Burton’s favorites—exemplifies the delicate relationship between California’s wildflower population and local pollinators.